-If you have a family member or friend who is incarcerated, it may seem like a nice idea to bring them food, money, or gifts when you visit them in prison.
-However, prisons in New York and elsewhere have very strict rules about what items can and cannot be brought into the prison.
+If you have a family member or friend who's incarcerated, it might seem like a nice idea to bring them food, money, or gifts when you visit them in jail or prison.
+However, prisons have very strict rules about what items can and cannot be brought into, or even mailed to, the prison.
 Prisoners and visitors who violate these rules can get into serious trouble, including being charged with a crime.
-You should never bring anything into a prison unless you are certain that it is permitted.
+Before bringing or sending anything to a prison, check prison rules or with the prison authorities to make sure it's permitted.

-An item is dangerous contraband if it is likely to be used to cause death or serious injury, to help a prisoner escape, or to pose a threat to the prison's security.
-New York lawmaker's have introduced legislation to more specifically define dangerous contraband, but so far these efforts have not been successful.
-Examples of dangerous contraband include weapons, objects that could be used as a weapon (such as a sharpened piece of metal), architectural drawings of a prison, and large amounts of drugs that are intended to be sold inside the prison.
+Some states' laws distinguish between "dangerous contraband" and other prohibited items.
+Dangerous contraband generally refers to anything that could be used to endanger the safety or security of the prison or anyone in the prison.
+For example, a state might define dangerous contraband as any item that can be used to cause death or serious injury or help a prisoner escape, or that poses a threat to the prison's security.
+Examples of dangerous contraband include weapons, objects that could be used as a weapon (such as a sharpened piece of plastic), architectural drawings of a prison, and large amounts of drugs that are intended to be sold inside the prison.

 Federal law makes it a crime to:

 The penalties vary depending on the type of contraband involved.